losizm/scamper/README.md

 ```

 And there are methods corresponding to the standard HTTP request methods, so
-processors can be added using any one of these.
+processors can be added using any of these.

 ```scala
 import scamper.BodyParsers